omrzgit/winwifi-exporter/Readme.md

-# WiFi Password Exporter for Windows 11
+# WiFi Password Exporter for Windows 10 / 11

-A simple batch script to export all saved WiFi network passwords from Windows 11 to a text file.
+A simple batch script to export all saved WiFi network passwords from Windows 10 / 11 to a text file.
+Insipired by [WinNet](https://github.com/niirmaaltwaatii/WinNet)  , a lot of effort has been put into [WinNet](https://github.com/niirmaaltwaatii/WinNet) by [Niirmaal Twaatii](https://github.com/niirmaaltwaatii) and you should definitely check it out, this one is just an attempt to for a simpler more export focused script..

 ## Features

-- 📡 Exports all saved WiFi networks and passwords
+- Exports all saved WiFi networks and passwords
-- 📁 Choose custom output directory or use current directory
+- Choose custom output directory or use current directory
-- 🔒 Identifies open networks (no password)
-- 📊 Displays total count of networks found
-- 📝 Generates clean, formatted text output
+- Generates clean, formatted text output
-- ✨ Easy to use - no complex setup required
+- Easy to use, no setup required, download and run.

 ## Requirements

-- Windows 10 or Windows 11
+- Windows 10 or Windows 11, will make same for linux soon..
 - Administrator privileges (required to access WiFi passwords)

 ## Installation